 - You can download these apps on your phone.
 Both can work the same way with a charge to your credit card, or you can pay cash if you prefer.
 The great safety feature about these apps is that the driver’s details are recorded.
 So if he takes you on a longer trip than is needed, you can complain.

 - If you use Uber, you’ll need to jump in the front of the car alongside the driver.
-This is to hide the fact you are taking an Uber, as it isn’t really liked by taxis drivers that have to pay high fees for their special taxi number plates.
+This is to hide the fact you are taking an Uber, as it isn’t really liked by taxi drivers that have to pay high fees for their special taxi number plates.

 - If you use Tappsi / Easy Taxi, you’ll be picked up in a normal taxi.

 - Write the address of your accommodation and intended destinations on paper.
 This way, even if you do not speak Spanish, a taxi will be able to take you home or wherever you want to go.